mendix/docs-site-test/content/en/docs/refguide8/modeling/domain-model/external-entities.md

 ## 1 Introduction

-External entities connect to the data for shared data sources that are available through .
+External entities connect to the data for shared data sources that are available through [Mendix Data Hub](/data-hub/).
 These external entities represent the link to the datasets that are maintained and stored in the external applications.
 You can integrate or *consume* external entities in your project and use them with local entities to create an app that uses the shared datasets.
 This dataset that the external entity connects to will be updated as it is changed in the source application.

 This means that several properties of the external entities are determined in their originating app and cannot be changed in your project.